 God is working for justice and reconciliation right here in the Rainier Valley today, and we are excited to join that work in many ways.

 We work toward racial justice by examining our own racial identities, sponsoring workshops on talking with kids about race, and engaging with neighbors in other trainings and conversations about dismantling racism.
 We celebrate the sacred in nature with hikes, camping trips, and our community garden, and challenge ourselves to live more sustainably.
-We practice hospitality by opening our space to a rotating family shelter and organizing volunteers to spend time with the families and serve meals.
+We practice hospitality by opening our space to our community and local groups needing a place to gather and connect.
 We read books and go to movies together, then meet to discuss how our own lives might better reflect our values.
 We partner with other local organizations advocating for justice and equal access; we offer space to local artists and consider how the creative spirit reflects the divine; we share meals in our homes and at the church because we know that even the simplest interactions create spaces where we can encounter and be changed by the presence of the sacred.

 As a participating congregation of the national Evangelical Lutheran Church in America (ELCA), we are connected to and engaged in the most important social justice issues of our day: corporate social responsibility, racial justice, science and ethics, peacemaking, justice for women, social issues, and community organizing.